-On December 13, 2013, the Company entered into an amended lease obligation to lease 24,335 square feet of office space in the same building as the office space in Atlanta, Georgia.
-The lease commenced upon taking possession of the space and ends 102 months thereafter.
-The Company took possession of the new space during the second quarter of fiscal 2014.
-Upon relocation, the Company completely vacated the previously leased premises within the same building.
+On December 13, 2013, the Company entered into an amended lease obligation to lease 24,335 square feet of office space in Atlanta, Georgia.
+The lease commenced upon taking possession of the space and ends in November 2022.
 The provisions of the lease provided for rent abatement for the first eight months of the lease term.
-Upon taking possession of the premises, the rent abatement and the unamortized balance of deferred rent associated with the previously leased premises were aggregated with the total expected rental payments and are being amortized on a straight-line basis over the term of the new lease.
+Upon taking possession of the premises, the rent abatement and the unamortized balance of deferred rent associated with the previously leased premises were aggregated with the total expected rental payments and are being amortized on a straight-line basis over the term of the lease.

-During the third quarter of fiscal 2014, the Company relocated its New York office to 105 Madison Avenue, New York, New York.
-The lease commenced upon taking possession of the space and ends 63 months thereafter.
-The provisions of the lease for the new office space of 10,350 square feet provided for rent abatement for the first two months of the lease term.
+In fiscal 2014, the Company entered into a lease obligation to lease 10,350 square feet of office space in New York, New York.
+The lease commenced upon taking possession of the space and ends in November 2019.
+The lease agreement provided for rent abatement for the first two months of the lease term.
 Upon taking possession of the premises, the rent abatement was aggregated with the total expected rental payments, and is being amortized on a straight-line basis over the term of the lease.